KStateMachine/kstatemachine/docs/index.md

 may cause deadlocks if used not properly.
 That is why you should avoid using `Blocking` APIs from coroutines and recursively (from library callbacks).

-When you create a state machine with `createStateMachine`/`createStateMachineBlocking` functions you have to provide `CoroutineScope` on which machine will work, this scope also contains `CoroutineContext` by design.
+When you create a state machine with `createStateMachine`/`createStateMachineBlocking` (with coroutines support) functions you have to provide `CoroutineScope` on which machine will work, this scope also contains `CoroutineContext` by coroutines design.
 This is how you can control a thread where state machine works.
-The scope is considered to use single threaded context.
+The scope is considered to use single threaded `CoroutineContext`.
-Using multithreaded context like (`default` or `io`) will probably lead to race conditions.
+Using multithreaded `CoroutineContext` like (`default` or `io`) will probably lead to race conditions, this is not correct.

-Suspendable functions and their `Blocking` analogs internally switch current execution coroutine context (from which they are called) to state machines one using `kotlinx.coroutines.withContext` or `kotlinx.coroutines.runBlocking` arguments respectively.
+Suspendable functions and their `Blocking` analogs internally switch current execution `СoroutineСontext` (from which they are called) to state machines one, using `kotlinx.coroutines.withContext` or `kotlinx.coroutines.runBlocking` arguments respectively.
+This is `CoroutineContext` preservation guarantee that the library provides.
-Note that if you created machine with a scope containing `kotlinx.coroutines.EmptyCoroutineContext` switching will not be performed.
+Note that if you created machine with the scope containing `kotlinx.coroutines.EmptyCoroutineContext` switching will not be performed.
+So if the StateMachine is created with correct (meeting above conditions) scope it is safe to call suspendable methods like `processEvent()` from any context/thread due to internal context preservation.
+StateMachine that was created by `createStdLibStateMachine()` (without coroutines support) does not provide any context switching and of course does NOT provide any `CotoutineContext` preservation guarantee.

 Multithreading is always complicated and hard to explain, so you can also check this sample regarding working with state machine from coroutines running from multiple threads: